Naval Support Force Antarctica (NSFA) established (1 February) along with Task Force 43, to be commanded by Rear Admiral George Dufek.

 Stanford begins 5 year contract to operate the McM biolab, which is doubled in size.

 VX-6 gets Navy ski-equipped LC-130's to the ice (they were originally designated C-130-BL).
-The first landing at Pole was opening flight at 0147 local time (10/30).
+The first landing at Pole was opening flight at 0147 local time on 30 October.
 It was piloted by CDR Elbert B. Binkley with RADM Tyree on board.
 Cargo included a special 10-ton sled for cargo unloading.
 Flight time to Pole was only 1 hour and 54 minutes; on deck time was 12 minutes.

-The first LC-130 to arrive at McMurdo, in October 1960, #321, is shown here being refueled at Williams Field (DF-61 Navy cruisebook photo).
+The first LC-130 to arrive at McMurdo, in October 1960, #321, is shown here being refueled at Williams Field with one of those Gorman-Rupp fuel pumps (DF-1959-60 winterover Navy cruisebook photo).
 Here is PK Swartz' color photo of 321, along with the rest of the story of this famous aircraft.

 First TACAN van delivered to Pole.